What is speech therapy?

 Professional training in changing the quality of your voice.

-Private speech and language therapists who advertise specific experience around gender include:
+Private speech and language therapists in the UK who advertise specific experience around gender on their websites include:

 - Matthew Mills (London)